 Time Warner Internet Speed Test

-Though Time Warner Cable and Charter have merged, Time Warner Cable is still somewhat its own entity, with its Time Warner Cable Internet speeds, but the service does provide Charter Internet packages.
+Though Time Warner Cable and Charter have merged, Time Warner Cable is still somewhat its own entity, but the service does provide Charter Internet packages.
 In fact, Time Warner Cable features its own Internet speed test, which requires Adobe Flash Player.

 All you need to do is install Flash Player (if you haven't done so) and click the "Begin Test" button to test your Time Warner Internet speeds, but only after you limit the number of devices that are using your Internet connection and after you disconnect from any proxy connection.